 - Blog Layout: If you aim at using your website to start a blog, make sure you like the blog layout of the theme you are using.
 Before I signed up for Optimize Press, I made it a point to check out what their blog posts looked like.
 I read what people were saying about the theme and then only did I sign up for it.
 I did my research.

 - Social Icons: Your WordPress theme should give you the ability to display any social icon you want.
 A lot of themes give you a very limited amount of social icons and only allow you to place them in certain areas.
 Those themes have an extremely restrictive layout and you should avoid them at all costs.

 - Plug-in issues: Remember what I said about the Yoast plug-in having that issue with my theme?
 That is pretty common.
 The only difference is that a lot of the time it is not a bug.
 The theme and the plug-in may not work together at all.
 You want a theme that will work in tandem with the plug-ins you will be using.
 This is super important to keep an eye on because plug-ins are what gives you blog additional functions.
 Yoast, for example, is the plugin that is used for SEO.
 There are tons of other plug-ins that give your blog extra functions.
 I will be listing some of the nicest ones I use below.

 As a new blogger, investing in a paid theme may not be something you are ready to do.

-If you are willing to invest in a theme (which I strongly recommend doing), I suggest trying Elegant Themes.
-It is perfect for a beginner because it has every feature you could ask for and is highly customizable.
+If you are willing to invest in a theme (which I strongly recommend doing), I suggest trying one of Beautiful Dawn Design's themes.
+They are perfect for a beginner because each theme has every feature you could ask for and is highly customizable.

 More than anything else, it is simple to use compared to other free themes and you get support to help you with any questions you may have.